Xilofeon/Section-Control-for-AgOpenGPS/README.md

 # Hardware

-In the directory you will find the different sets if you want a USB, Bluetooth or Ethernet connection.
+In the directory you will find the different sets if you want a USB, Bluetooth, Ethernet or WiFi connection.
 The code is the same for all connection modes, only the modules change.